Creative Uses of the Close Up Shot in Filmmaking

 Perhaps more than any other shot, memorable close shots have a way of imprinting themselves on your brain.
 That’s certainly the case with our first example, a bold and big close up shot from Stanely Kubrick’s The Shining:

 In possibly the most famous scene from the film, Jack Torrance stalks his wife Wendy throughout the hotel, forcing her to take refuge in the bathroom.
 This close shot, which frames Jack’s face in the broken door, is utterly terrifying and perfectly encapsulates Jack’s mental deterioration.
 We see the madness in Jack’s eyes as he delivers the famous “Here’s Johnny” line and completely understands the fear Wendy must be experiencing.
-Only the close-up shot could deliver this level of emotion.

 Our next close shot hails from another psychological horror masterpiece, Alfred Hitchcock’s Psycho.